 Any kind of GI distress can put pressure on the nerve and irritate it, with a hiatal hernia being a frequent culprit.
 Chronic stress and anxiety can inflame the nerve.
 If you’ve had braces or an extensive amount of dental work, you’re at risk for low vagal tone.
 Even something as simple as poor posture and muscular imbalances can cause the vagus nerve to misfire.

-Damage to the vagus nerve can be caused by diabetes, excess alcohol, Rx, OTC and recreational drug use, upper respiratory viral infections, botox injections, heavy metal toxicity, or having part of the nerve severed accidentally during surgery or an operation.
+Damage to the vagus nerve can be caused by diabetes, excessive alcohol use, prescription, OTC and recreational drug use, upper respiratory viral infections, botox injections, heavy metal toxicity, or having part of the nerve damaged or severed accidentally during surgery or an operation.

 Activation of the vagus nerve influences the stress response, mood, immune function, digestion, and heart rate.
 Stimulating the vagus nerve has a calming influence on the heart and lungs and calms down the body’s hypothalamus-pituitary-adrenal axis, turning off the stress response and restoring balance to the nervous system.

 Strengthening the vagus nerve and increasing vagal tone has been shown to improve many brain conditions and health conditions including: